 An ergonomic keyboard tray (a.k.a. “articulating keyboard tray,” “adjustable keyboard tray” or abbreviated simply as an “AKT”) is any keyboard tray that corrects two problems caused by placing your keyboard directly on your desk.

 The first problem it solves is height—without a keyboard tray, most desktops are too high for strain-free typing, causing you to engage muscles that should be more relaxed.
 Just about any under-desk keyboard tray will alleviate this issue.

 The second problem an ergonomic keyboard tray addresses is tilt.
 For your wrists to be properly aligned, your keyboard should be able to achieve a “negative tilt” of -10° to -15° when seated at a fixed-height desk.
-The only reason for not going any steeper at a fixed-height desk is that your lap is in the way.
+The only reason for not going any steeper at a fixed-height desk is that your lap would be in the in the way.

-But when you’re working at a standing desk or treadmill desk—without your chair’s armrests to support the weight of your forearms—the concept of a “neutral” elbow angle changes from the inherently limited -100° to -105° to a much greater angle, up to -140° or even more, to relieve muscles from the strain of gravity pulling the forearms downward as much as possible.
+It’s important to recognize that when you’re working at a standing desk or treadmill desk—without chair armrests to support the weight of your forearms—the concept of a “neutral” elbow angle changes from the inherently limited -90° to -105° to a much greater angle, up to -140° or even more.
+Working at a more obtuse angle aids in relieving multiple muscles and tendons from the strain of pulling against the force of gravity as you type.

 Or, more practically speaking, “the steeper, the better” to avoid RSIs while maximizing your typing comfort and proficiency (i.e. your typing speed and rate of committing typos).